 The square was renamed after Berlioz and inaugurated on 11 December 2003, to mark the bicentenary of the composer’s birth.
 It is located to the right of the Festspielhaus, which was officially opened in 1998.
 The Berlioz sculpture was placed in the square in 2005.

 Bernhard Horn (1909-1992), who lived in Baden-Baden from 1985, made a bust of Berlioz in gypsum in 1990 to mark the refurbishment of the theatre, where Berlioz’s last opera Béatrice et Bénédict was premiered.
 The material used in the sculpture was judged too fragile for outdoor display and it was therefore decided to recast it in bronze.
-Eventually in 2005, the artist’s daughter Lydia found a sponsor, Ramin Haschemi, an Iranian stock-broker and music lover living in Baden-Baden; he donated 2000 euros to cover the costs.
+Eventually in 2005, the artist’s daughter Lydia found a sponsor, Ramin Haschemi, an Iranian stock-broker and music-lover living in Baden-Baden; he donated 2000 euros to cover the costs.
+On Berlioz’s long and fruitful relations with Baden-Baden, see the page devoted to Baden-Baden on this site.

 All rights of reproduction reserved.